 Common causes of chronic cough (lasting more than eight weeks)

 - Postnasal drip.
-This is a condition where mucus in the nose drips down the back of the throat when you lie down.
-It can be caused by anything which causes your nose to produce more mucus.
-This includes allergies, hay fever and nasal polyps as well as infections.
+This is a condition where mucus in the nose drips down the back of the throat.
+It can be caused by anything which causes the nose to produce more mucus.
+This includes allergies, hay fever and nasal polyps as well as viral infections.

 - Acid reflux.
 Acid in the stomach washes up the food pipe and spills into the airways.